 “This Generation Will Not Pass Away”: How Shall We Understand Matthew 24:32-35?

 THE LORD is mid-way through his Olivet Discourse.
-He has just revealed to his disciples the various signs that must occur prior to his providential coming in AD 70, and also his supernatural Coming at the end of the age.
+He has just revealed to his disciples the various signs that must occur prior to his providential coming in AD 70, and also to his supernatural Coming at the end of the age.
 In a moment he will complete the discourse by speaking of the Judgment (Matt.
 25:31–46).
-However, before doing so he desires to draw out some practical applications of the truths he has spoken so far.
+However, before doing so, he desires to draw out some practical applications of the truths he has spoken so far.

 He begins by admonishing his disciples—all of them—to watch for the signs of his Coming.
 To this end he bids them learn a lesson from the fig tree: When they see it put forth its leaves, they know that summer is near.
 Likewise, when they see “all these things”—all the signs he has just spoken of—they can know that his eschatological Coming (vv.
 29-31) and the end of the present evil age are at hand (vv.
 32–33).